Betsy Rue

-Betsy Rue (born May 7, 1979) is a retired American actress.
+Betsy Rue (born May 7, 1979) is an American retired actress and former model.

+Early life

+Rue was born Elizabeth Anne Rue on May 7, 1979 in Roseville, Minnesota to Curt and Cheryl Rue.
+She has one sister and one brother.

 Career

 Rue is best known for her works in feature films and television.
 She portrayed Irene in My Bloody Valentine 3D (2009), Strawberrius in Miss March (2009), Jazlean Benny in Halloween II (2009), and Ashley Saint in Lucky Bastard (2013).
 Her work in television includes appearing on the shows Unfabulous, How I Met Your Mother, According to Jim, True Blood, Femme Fatales, Eastwick and iCarly.

 Personal life

-In 2012, she married her husband Aron Reynolds.
-They have twin daughters who were born in September 2015.
+In May 2012, she married her husband Aron Reynolds.
+Together they have twin daughters who were born in September 2015.